 (with list of signatories)

-Kampala Initiative: Contact
+Enquiries about the Kampala Initiative:

-Challenging realities of “aid”: Series of public webinars
+Challenging realities of “aid”

 Launch of the Kampala Initiative